Ken Rush: Career

-He would win the 1969 'Bama 400 Grand Touring race on Saturday, September 13, 1969 - arguably the first race held at Talladega Superspeedway sanctioned by any motorsports body - in his Chevrolet Camaro.
+Rush would win the 1969 'Bama 400 Grand Touring race on Saturday, September 13, 1969 - arguably the first race held at Talladega Superspeedway sanctioned by any motorsports body - in his Chevrolet Camaro.
 Another notable appearance for Rush was at the 1957 Rebel 300 where he finished in last place due to the infamous "lap 29" crash.

 In his eight-year career, Rush managed to race in 56 races for a distance of 9396 laps - the equivalent of 5717.6 mi.
 He started 14th on average and finished in 18th on average.
 After his racing career was over, Rush managed to earn $11,760 in total prize winnings ($ when adjusted for inflation).
 Had he been born 40 years later, he may have accomplished the big prize winnings that today's NASCAR superstars earn from their races.
-A lot of the races during Ken's era paid $200 ($ when adjusted for inflation) or less just for winning the race.
+A lot of the races during Rush's era paid $200 ($ when adjusted for inflation) or less just for winning the race.

-Ken died from a stroke in his hometown of High Point, North Carolina at age 80.
+Rush died from a stroke in his hometown of High Point, North Carolina at age 80.